 an experienced agent in this area.

-On average, homes in Bel Air, MD sell after 21 days on the market compared to the national average of 53 days.
-The median sale price for homes in Bel Air, MD over the last 12 months is $375,000, down 5% from the median home sale price over the previous 12 months.
+On average, homes in Bel Air, MD sell after 23 days on the market compared to the national average of 53 days.
+The median sale price for homes in Bel Air, MD over the last 12 months is $425,000, consistent with the median home sale price over the previous 12 months.

-Don't miss this rare opportunity to own a well loved single family home on a beautiful 1/2 acre lot in the heart of Bel Air.
+** Buyers financing fell through** Don't miss this rare opportunity to own a well loved single family home on a beautiful 1/2 acre lot in the heart of Bel Air.
 Located near top rated schools, popular restaurants, shopping and scenic walking trails, this home combines comfort and convenience with endless potential.
-Lovingly maintained by the same owners since 1964, this property is in excellent condition and ready for its
+Lovingly maintained by the same owners since 1964, this property is in excellent

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.